skr31/SONiC/doc/nvidia_component_listing_hld.md

 ## Platform Components
 The platform versions can be read using the fwutil command.

-We will create a one shot service in `sonic-buildimage/files/build_templates/sonic_debian_extension.j2` that will only be added if the platform is mellanox.
+We will create a service in `sonic-buildimage/files/build_templates/sonic_debian_extension.j2` that will only be added if the platform is mellanox.
 ```
 {% if sonic_asic_platform == "mellanox" %}
 sudo LANG=C chroot $FILESYSTEM_ROOT systemctl enable component-versions.service